-August 12-13

-Peak nights of the Persied Meteor Shower.
+- August 12-13 Peak nights of the Persied Meteor Shower.
 You might catch sight of a Persied meteor at any predawn morning from July 17 through August 24.
 But Earth's orbit carries us through the densest part of a cloud of dust left behind by a comet called Swift-Tuttle August 12 through 13.
 We hear about the Persieds more than any other annual meteor shower because it occurs during the comfortable, warm season in the northern hemisphere.
-An alert bunch of observers, all looking at different areas of the sky, can tally up to 75 "shooting stars" per hour.
+An alert bunch of observers, all looking at different areas of the sky, can tally up to 75 "shooting stars" per hour. - August 18 Binocular Alert!
+Now catch planet Mars and our Moon 1 degree apart just before the follow The Sun toward the western horizon.
+Make sure you wait until the sun is well set before you look!

-August 20-21
+August 20